Spring @ConditionalOnBean Example

 Examples on @ConditionalOnBean

-I will create various ways of using @ConditionalOnBean annotation.
+I will create various ways of using @ConditionalOnBean annotation on the bean.

 Simple Beans